Last updated on September 22nd, 2023 at 08:28 pm

 One of the most popular throws in disc golf is the backhand.
 Many players have been vocal about how the backhand helps them throw more distance with minimal effort.
-However, as good as the backhand throw is, one must know the correct technique and mechanics to perform the right backhand throw.
-A disc golfer must know how to throw a disc golf backhand properly to maximize the benefits of throwing the throw.
+While the backhand throw is effective, mastering the correct technique and mechanics is essential.
+Disc golfers must learn the proper way to execute a backhand throw to fully utilize its advantages.

 In this article, our team will be focusing on the mechanics and technique of doing the backhand throw.
 It will involve tips and tricks on doing it correctly and other information related to the backhand.
 We aim to help aspiring disc golfers learn the proper technique and bring their disc golf game to another level.

 Throwing the Backhand the Right Way

 One way to achieve success in throwing backhand is to learn the proper form and technique.
 It includes head, body, arms, and foot motion and its coordination with the body movement.

 The Proper Reach Back

 The Proper Look Back

 When it comes to the movement of your head, doing a little look back while turning away from the target when reaching back is the best way to do it.
 Doing this action will let your shoulder turn while pulling your arm straight backward.
 Failure to do this step will make you susceptible to rounding, resulting in inconsistent release points.

 Locking the Hips

 The need to lock the hips throughout the reach back while throwing the disc is essential.
 You will only open the hips after the release of the disc.
 The force created when opening the hips will make the disc to go forward in motion.
 If you do it the right way with the right timing, you will get excellent control and distance.

 The Plant Foot